Friday, February 28, 2025

 He nodded.
 "Same voices.
 And I'd bet money they're the same ones who knocked over the furniture crafter up in Greycloak territory, too."

 "That's dangerous," Eloida said slowly.
-"We'll need to move very carefully on this.
+"I need you to be very, very careful.
 Just because they haven't killed anybody yet, doesn't mean they couldn't.
 And desperate people do desperate things."

 "So," said Faldor, "we have to make sure they don't feel desperate until it's too late."